gregstanley/ChessSharp/README.md

 ChessSharp is a basic C# based Chess game (note *game* not *engine* as there is not yet a [UCI](https://en.wikipedia.org/wiki/Universal_Chess_Interface) compatible component).
 It started as a little experiment when my son took an interest in Chess and then grew rapidly as I started to research how 'real' Chess programs worked.

-As I experimented it became clear that programming any Chess game touches on many different aspects of programming but also that many examples I encountered required high levels of understanding due to their highly optimised implementations.
+As I experimented it became clear that Chess programming is an art in its own right and touches on many different aspects of programming but also that many examples I encountered required high levels of understanding due to their highly optimised implementations.
 In my day job I take an interest in implementing clean programming techniques so the goal for this project became:
-* Identifying areas for use of programming techniques i.e. keeping things in classes, clear variable names.
+* Identifying areas for use of programming techniques e.g. trying to keep classes small, variable names that convey purpose, using the latest C# syntax.
-* Trying to keep a *reasonable* level of performance (turns out search to ply 7 is harder than I initially thought).
+* Trying to keep a *reasonable* level of performance (turns out searching to ply 7 is harder than I initially thought).

 On my development machine the code searches about 500k nodes per second (and depending on you're background that performance may seem extremely fast or extremely slow :-)).